noracato/converter/README.md

 Run the rails server in converter_web with 'bin/rails server'

 Supported measures are:
-*	length	- cm, m, inch, feet
+*	length	- cm, metres, inch, feet
 *	mass 	- kg, lb

 PS.
 In the converter_terminal folder I put the terminal-based solution I created first, but it's basically the same